 2) I picked up a TON of old equipment in Invermere and was a heavy load.

 I cursed and coasted (about as much as you can coast uphill) for another few minutes.
 Snow began falling which added to the situation.
-In some sort of last ditch effort I double crossed my fingers in a way that my recently passed grandmother had taught me.
+In some sort of last-ditch effort, I double-crossed my fingers in a way that my recently passed grandmother had taught me.
 I was young, probably 7 or 8, and thought it was the coolest thing.
-This may have been before Nintendo but I just remembered practicing it over and over until I could do it as fast as she could.
+This may have been before Nintendo but I just remembered practising it over and over until I could do it as fast as she could.
 This made me smile.

 With four fingers crossed I gripped the wheel and coasted up one of the last peaks.
 As I came over the crest there straight in front of me was a bright orange sign of hope.
-Seconds after crossing my fingers I was presented with a pickup truck on the side of the road with a jerry can shinning in the back.
-As I pulled over I saw some workers cutting some branches with chain saws.
-I approached the truck and asked one of the workers (whom had a confused and stand offish look) if by any chance there was non-mixed fuel in the jerry can.
-With that he said no but mixed fuel can work just fine in a car, a little blue smoke if anything.
+Seconds after crossing my fingers I was presented with a pickup truck on the side of the road with a jerry can shining in the back.
+As I pulled over I saw some workers cutting some branches with chainsaws.
+I approached the truck and asked one of the workers (who had a confused and standoffish look) if by any chance there was non-mixed fuel in the jerry can.
+With that, he said no but mixed fuel can work just fine in a car, a little blue smoke if anything.
 Thank you.
 He very kindly emptied what he had and said I should be able to make it to Merritt.
 My prayers had not only been answered but handed to me.

 I coasted the rest of the way down to Merrit with my double fingers crossed and a smile on my face.
-I rolled into a gas station and put 72.5 liters into a 70 liter tank.
+I rolled into a gas station and put 72.5 litres into a 70-litre tank.